Mirantis named a Challenger in 2024 Gartner® Magic Quadrant™ for Container Management | Learn More

 Is it time to future proof your infrastructure?

 Migration is never easy, and you’ll need to address changes in people, processes, and technology.
 To minimize the risk, cost, and time involved, it is essential to choose the right partner and tooling that can efficiently migrate your types of workloads to cloud infrastructure optimized for your needs.
-For example, Mirantis also offers Workload Migration and Application Migration and Modernization services, which leverage automated platforms, well-defined processes, and specialized expertise to rapidly inventory, assess, refactor, and migrate your workloads.
+For example, Mirantis offers Workload Migration and Application Migration and Modernization services, which leverage automated platforms, well-defined processes, and specialized expertise to rapidly inventory, assess, refactor, and migrate your workloads.

 A critical juncture for VMware customers

-Ultimately, what’s most important right now with Broadcom’s takeover are risk mitigation and business continuity for your organization.
+Ultimately, what’s most important right now after Broadcom’s takeover are risk mitigation and business continuity for your organization.
 As you weigh your options, now is the time to rethink your enterprise IT strategy and assess what you, your tenants, and end customers truly need.
 Just as the COVID-19 pandemic was a crucial juncture for many businesses to start their digital transformation, the VMware acquisition may also be your opportunity to make vital changes your organization needs for long-term success.

 Choose your cloud native journey.